teknico/snabb/src/program/lwaftr/doc/README.rfccompliance.md

 _"The tunnel entry-point node performs Path MTU discovery on the path between the tunnel entry-point and exit-point nodes [PMTU-Spec], [ICMP-Spec]."_

-Snabb-lwaftr alpha does not do Path MTU discovery.
+Snabb lwAFTR alpha does not do Path MTU discovery.

-Snabb-lwaftr alpha is to be run in controlled environments, where the whole IPv6 network it connects to shares one MTU, mitigating the impact of the lack of path MTU discovery.
+Snabb lwAFTR alpha is to be run in controlled environments, where the whole IPv6 network it connects to shares one MTU, mitigating the impact of the lack of path MTU discovery.
 This will be addressed in a future release.